November 19, 2020

 Through-fastened: Exposed-fastened metal panel systems require less installation time as each fastener is drilled directly onto the outside of the panels.
 This makes it the method of choice for the majority of DIY installers.
 Overall, this method works well with simple structures but can be difficult to use on more complex projects.
 It should also be noted that through-fastened panels should be installed with care so that there is proper sealing.
 There also may be length limitations due to thermal movement.

-The type of fastener system chosen for a given metal panel project will depend on a wide array of factors—budget, durability, aesthetics and ease of installation.
-Making the right choice is one step in ensuring the success and integrity of your building for years to come.
+The type of fastener system your customers choose for a given metal panel project will depend on a wide array of factors—budget, durability, aesthetics and ease of installation.
+Making the right choice is one step in ensuring the success and integrity of their building for years to come.